yorik1984/vim-gitignore/README.md

 opening your `.gitignore` file, typing snippet name (for example, `Python`) and pressing `<Tab>` key or other key defined in your vimrc.

-You can execute the script [rebuild-snippets][rebuild-snippets] to rebuild snippets from gitignore files provided by github's [gitignore][7].
+You can execute the script [rebuild-snippets](rebuild-snippets) to rebuild snippets from gitignore files provided by github's [gitignore][7].

 List
 -----
-The following is the list of snippets in the [snippets][snippets/gitignore] folder
+The following is the list of snippets in the [snippets](snippets/gitignore) folder

 ```shell
 actionscript,ada,agda,android,appceleratortitanium,appcode,archives,